Oddlem/Oddlem/README.md

 Hi!
 This is my first ACTUAL python project, wherein I needed to code everything from scratch!
-This means I didn't use any tutorials, this was me and maybe some syntax help from friends.
+This means I didn't use any tutorials, this was me and some syntax help from friends.

 Because this was entirely from scratch, you might notice that this looks pretty messy.
 Luckily, I'm planning on continuously updating this which I hope will show my improvement!